-Steed and Purdey search a coastal hotel - with stethoscopes - they find the room they want but Purdey knocks over a bin and they flee.
-Their quarry, top assassin "The Unicorn" (Jean Claudio), gives chase, firing at their departing car and his men pursue but ultimately fail to stop their escape, all their cars crashing.
-Gambit learns the Unicorn is planning a hit, but Steed has a plan of his own...
+John Steed (Patrick Macnee) and Purdey (Joanna Lumley) search a coastal hotel - with stethoscopes - until they find the room they want but Purdey accidentally knocks over a bin, alerting their quarry, and they have to escape.
+Their quarry, top assassin “The Unicorn” (Jean Claudio), gives chase, firing at their departing car and his men pursue but ultimately fail to stop their escape, all their cars crashing.
+Mike Gambit (Gareth Hunt) learns the Unicorn is planning a hit, but Steed has a plan of his own...

 In Paris, Steed collects a few bottles of the Unicorn’s champagne, and Gambit’s guns - he wants the Unicorn alive.
 Purdey, on watch outside, sees the Unicorn arrive and they overpower him with fountains of champagne - and a kick from Purdey.
 However, Ritter (Jacques Maury) has seen Purdey follow the Unicorn into the house...

-They settle into the Unicorn's immeuble, but Ritter is worried and calls Marco (Raoul Delfosse) who tells him not to enter the building, but to investigate Purdey's presence.
-Ritter sees the New Avengers in the apartment from a neighbouring building and Marco orders him to kill Steed - but he is fooled by a cheval mirror, and his wayward shot kills the Unicorn instead.
+They settle into the Unicorn’s immeuble, but Ritter is worried and calls Marco (Raoul Delfosse) who tells him not to enter the building, but to investigate Purdey’s presence.
+Ritter sees the New Avengers in the apartment from a neighbouring building and Marco orders him to kill Steed - but aims at Steed’s reflection in a cheval mirror, and his wayward shot kills the Unicorn instead.
 Purdey and Gambit give chase but he gets away through a flock of nuns (sound familiar?).
-Steed puts a security cordon around the building so the gang won't know the Unicorn is dead - they'd never believe they hadn't killed him - and the gang decide to take a hostage of their own.
+Steed puts a security cordon around the building so the gang won’t know the Unicorn is dead - they’d never believe they hadn’t killed him - and the gang decide to take a hostage of their own.

 On a TGV crossing the French countryside, two bodyguards (Jean-Pierre Bernard [Arlo] and Ludwig Gaum) protect the compartment of a visiting prince.
 Arlo bars Ritter entry to the carriage, flashing his Sureté ID.
 By the tracks ahead, Marco’s mute aide Grima (Henri Czarniak) prepares some chloroform.
 Ritter pulls the emergency brake and when the guards check the compartment, the prince has disappeared.